Mental Health Services Portsmouth

 Management Referrals for Mental Health Nurse Practitioner:

-Examples of referrals to Mental Health Nurse Practitioner include:
+Examples of referrals to Mental Health Nurse Practitioner for treatment include:

 - Complex mental health cases

-- Mental health cases with long term history of re-occurring mental health problems
+- Mental health cases with a long term history of re-occurring mental health problems

-- Mental health cases with a history of psychotic episodes
+- Mental illness cases with a history of psychotic episodes

 - Cases involving addictions, substance abuse for example alcohol and drug misuse